Disney World In January (2025)

 Walt Disney World Marathon Weekend (January 8 - January 12, 2025) is shortly after the end of the holiday season and brings operational changes to the resort (discussed below), but also typically comes with a dip in crowd levels.

 ESPN Wide World of Sports usually hosts few events over Martin Luther King Jr. Day weekend.
 Generally, these events bring increased crowds to the value resorts, particularly All Star Sports.
-The January 2024 calendar actually had events the weekends of the 12th, 19th, and 26th.
+The January 2025 calendar currently lists:

 At Epcot, mid-January typically marks the start of the Epcot International Festival of the Arts.
 This is a newer festival, but a tremendously fun one with a variety of artistic activities available.
-The 2024 festival was held Jan.
-12, 2024 to Feb.
-19, 2024.
+The 2025 festival will be held Jan.
+17, 2025 to Feb.
+24, 2025.

 In the second half of the month is Martin Luther King Jr. Day, this Monday holiday will bring increased crowds Friday through Tuesday (but mostly Saturday through Monday).
 These crowds can get quite significant, so in general we advise avoiding this weekend if you can.